-AEMO has identified the following risks for the delivery of the ISF rule change, noting that the project is in its early stages.
+AEMO has identified the following risks for the delivery of the ISF rule change.
 AEMO will identify, monitor and manage risks as the project progresses, and proposes to report these via the Implementation Forum.

-Table 4 Initial assessment of delivery risks and issues
+Table 6 Initial assessment of delivery risks and issues

 Identified risk Inherent rating (current rating) Mitigation strategies Residual rating (after mitigation) Participant readiness High Participants knowledge that they are a counterparty to an agreement, and therefore must make system/process changes, will be subject to TNSP (or AEMO) procurement timelines.
 AEMO to ensure TNSPs are making counterparties aware of the need to adopt AEMO's system and process impacts.
-High
+Make information on participant impacts available with opportunities for engagement with AEMO, including: Release updates of HLIA with further information regarding system impacts as available.
+Medium

-Identified risk Inherent rating (current rating) Mitigation strategies Residual rating (after mitigation) Make information on participant impacts available with opportunities for engagement with AEMO, including: Release updates of HLIA with further information regarding system impacts as available.
-Engage with participants via AEMO forums.
+Identified risk Inherent rating (current rating) Mitigation strategies Residual rating (after mitigation) Engage with participants via AEMO forums.
 Consult with participants via AEMO's Implementation Forum on proposed testing approach and release of technical documentation.
+Participant readiness to be incorporated within AEMO's Transition Approach and Contingency Approach.
 Contention and priority of Improving Security Frameworks amongst other reform initiatives - impacting common capability areas.
 High NEM Reform program governance to manage priority and contention.
-Medium Phased delivery of capability to support market transition.
-Compressed timeframes to meet required rule commencement dates High Progress phased delivery of system implementation.
-Medium Plan for possible update to solution requirements in late 2025 pending completion of Security Enablement Procedure - reflected in Proposed Timeline in Section 6.1.
-Scope of initial system implementation meets delivery timeframes, but results in too much internal resource effort to fulfill AEMO scheduling obligations.
-High Prioritise scope inclusions in initial system implementation that deliver most value and reduce manual resource effort, within Medium the time constraints of the ISF Rule.
+Phased delivery of capability to support market transition.
+Medium Compressed timeframes to meet required rule commencement dates High Progress phased delivery of system implementation.
+Plan for possible update to solution requirements in late 2025 pending completion of Security Enablement Procedure - reflected in Proposed Timeline in Section 6.1.
+Medium Scope of initial system implementation meets delivery timeframes, but results in too much internal resource effort to fulfill AEMO scheduling obligations.
+High Prioritise scope inclusions in initial system implementation that deliver most value and reduce manual resource effort, within the time constraints of the ISF Rule.
 Consider the most appropriate solution delivery strategy that will support responsiveness to need for solution updates post December 2025.
-Implementation complexity arising due to policy uncertainty, which is driven by the principles-based nature of the framework improvements under the ISF Rule.
+Medium Implementation complexity arising due to policy uncertainty, which is driven by the principles-based nature of the framework improvements under the ISF Rule.
 High Engagement with industry through procedure consultation.
-Medium Iterative approach to system and process development.
+Iterative approach to system and process development.
+Medium TNSP Readiness High Make information on TNSP impacts available with opportunities for engagement with AEMO, including: Release updates of HLIA with further information regarding system impacts as available.
+Engage regularly with TNSPs, including via a dedicated Working Group.
+Participant readiness to be incorporated within AEMO's Transition Approach and Contingency Approach.
+Medium

-7 Proposed industry readiness approach
+7 Industry readiness approach

-The following sections represent AEMO's initial view of the readiness approach for the delivery of the 'base level' of requirements for ISF in December 2025, noting that the readiness approach will be prepared separately when further requirements and delivery milestones for Phase 2 have been confirmed in 2025.
+The following sections confirm the final readiness approach for the delivery of ISF Phase 1 ('baseline' requirements) on 2nd December 2025, noting that a readiness approach for Phase 2, to be delivered in 2026, will be prepared separately when further requirements and delivery milestones have been confirmed.